-Child Care Aware Series Selecting Quality Family Child Care
+Selecting Quality Family Child Care

-Elaine Wilson

-Parenting Specialist
+Elaine Wilson Parenting Specialist

-Patricia S. Tweedie

-Child Care Aware Project Assistant
+Patricia S. Tweedie Child Care Aware Project Assistant

 Family child care is an arrangement in the home of another family.
 This is often not a relative.
 Many parents prefer family child care.
 It is more like their home.
 Parents can choose a family child care home that shares their family values and spiritual practices.
 The provider may speak the language the child hears at home.
 A family child care home may be able to take care of a mildly ill child.
-Parents who need child care early or late in the day or on weekends use family child care.
+Parents who need child care early or late in the day or on weekends often choose family child care.
 Parents with transportation problems like child care in their neighborhoods.

 A variety of ages may be present in a home.
-In Oklahoma, a licensed home may have five to seven children.
+In Oklahoma, a licensed home may have up to seven children with one provider.
+A large family child care home may have up to 12 children and more than one provider.
 A home may serve infants through school age children.
 Family child care is most popular for children under three.